 What’s included in our $3,180 fee?

 At the Wellington Eye Centre, we have a set $3,180 fee per eye, across all procedures, which is all inclusive.
-The initial medical assessment has a cost $180, but this is taken off the cost of surgery.
+The medical assessment has an initial cost $180, this is then taken off the cost of surgery should you proceed.

-This fee covers up to 12 months of post-operative care here at our clinic or at your local optometrist for out of town patients.
+This fee covers up to 12 months of post-operative care at our clinic, or for out of town patient at your local optometrist.
 You will have a number of compulsory follow-up appointments; one day, one week, one month, three months, six months and sometimes one year post-surgery.
 As well as any other appointments you may require throughout that period.
 We want to ensure you have a smooth recovery and will be there for you every step of the way.

 Although laser eye surgery is permanent, there is a small chance with all procedures that you may need a retreatment.
 We will cover the cost of this for 2 years post surgery.
 If retreatment is needed it will almost always become apparent within the first 3-6 months.

 For patients travelling from outside of the Greater Wellington Region we offer an accommodation package as part of our service.
 This is a one off complimentary offer for your initial assessment and surgery.
-We provide two nights accommodation at the C Hotel on Cuba St, which is just a block away from our clinic.
+We provide two nights accommodation just down the road.
+If you’d prefer to book your own we can reimburse you the equivalent of our current corporate rate.
 This allows for the medical assessment to be done on a Monday, followed by surgery on Tuesday.
 Then you will have your day one follow up appointment on Wednesday, before heading home.

 For patients in the Hawkes Bay region, we have a clinic in Napier where the medical assessment can be done by our Ophthalmologist, Dr Logan.
-Therefore you will only require one nights accommodation in Wellington (the night after surgery) to then have your day one follow up appointment at our clinic in Wellington.
+Therefore you will only require one nights accommodation in Wellington (the night after surgery).
+You will then have your day one follow up appointment at our clinic in Wellington.
 All further follow ups will either be at our Napier clinic with Dr Logan or our Optometrist, or at your local Optometrist when needed.

 We also travel to Nelson to perform initial free assessments, following this you will still need a medical assessment at our clinic in Wellington prior to surgery.
 Patients who have had a free assessment in Nelson will then also be offered the complimentary accommodation for two nights.